What you need to know about the Great American Eclipse of 2017

 The timing of the eclipse favors good weather

 A weather map showing the percentage of average cloud cover across the U.S. for Aug.
-21. (Photo: Jay Anderson/Eclipsophile)
+21. (Image: Jay Anderson/Eclipsophile)

 While anything is possible, August is about as good for stable weather in the U.S. as eclipse watchers could hope for.

-Note: Editor's note: This story has been updated since it was originally published in April 2017.